ueokande/vim-vixen/README.md

 ### Console commands

-Vim-Vixen provides a console like the Vimperator's one.
+Vim Vixen provides a console for `ex`-style commands similar to Vimperator.

 Open the console with <kbd>:</kbd>.
 Or start it with initial values using
 <kbd>o</kbd>, <kbd>t</kbd>, or <kbd>w</kbd>.

 #### `:open` command

+The `:open` command operates two different ways, depending on the parameter.
-Open a URL or search keywords by search engine in current tab, When specified parameter is formatted in URL as following, URL is opened to current tab.
+When the parameter is a URL, that URL is opened in the current tab.

 ```
 :open http://github.com/ueokande
 ```

-If specified parameters are keywords as following, open new tab searched by the keywords with search engines (default to Google).
+Otherwise, the current tab will open a search page with the supplied string (defaults to Google).

 ```
 :open How to contribute to Vim-Vixen
 ```

-You can specify search engines in first parameter.
-For the default of search engines, see [search engines](#search-engines) section.
+To use a search engine other than the default, specify which search engine to use as the first parameter.

 ```
 :open yahoo How to contribute to Vim-Vixen
 ```

+To adjust the search engine default and add/remove search engines, see the [search engines](#search-engines) section.

 #### `:tabopen` command